georgerobescu/ow_draft--1/readme.md

 This `readme.md` file wants to delineate not how to outline a `readme.md` file—that changes on a basis per basis project—, but rather what does such file represent.
 It is, in fact, your way to interact with other people on a platform like [github.com](https://github.com).
 It is, in fact, a way to establish your identity as a worker, amongst other workers.

 Such artefact connects you with a larger network of people, machines, and materials.
-Therefore, it might be useful to reposition the `readme.md` file into a broader context of relations, instead of just conceive it as a mere informational working document.
+Therefore, it might be useful to reposition the `readme.md` file into a broader context of relations (with your peers, the server and yourself), instead of just conceive it as a mere informational working document.

 // § //